mattcarlotta/react-starter-kit/README.md

 2 - Run `yarn install` to install dependencies.

-3 - While at the application's root directory, start the `webpack-dev-server` by running `yarn run dev`.
+3 - While at the application's root directory, start the `webpack-dev-server` by running `yarn dev`.

 ## Commands

-To lint your .js files, run `yarn run lintjs`.
+To lint your .js files, run `yarn lintjs`.

-To prettify your .js files, run `yarn run format`.
+To prettify your .js files, run `yarn format`.

-To lint your .scss files, run `yarn run lintstyles`.
+To lint your .scss files, run `yarn lintstyles`.

-To run your tests, while inside the client's root directory, run `yarn run test`.
-Testing will watch all your changes in the `.test.js` files as well as create a `coverage` folder.
+To run your tests, while inside the client's root directory, run `yarn test`.
+Running `yarn test` will watch all your changes in the `.test.js` files.
+Running `yarn test:coverage` will create a `coverage` folder.
 To view the current coverage report, navigate to `coverage/Icov-report/src` and open `index.html` in a browser.
 Please note that `*.test.js` files will be partially ignored by ESlint.
 To find out why, please see <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/master/src/tests/setup/setupTests.js#L8-L16">setupTest.js</a> for more information.

-To build and bundle your client resources for staging, use `yarn run staging` while inside the root directory (staging utilizes source maps for errors).

-To build and bundle your client resources for production, use `yarn run build` while inside the root directory (source maps will be excluded).
+To build and bundle your client resources for production, use `yarn build` while inside the root directory (source maps will be excluded).

 Once your application has been compiled, to run a local production build, run `yarn start`.
-By default, your application will be served on `http://localhost:8080` unless changed in the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/master/package.json#L25-L32">start script</a>.
+By default, your application will be served on `http://localhost:8080` unless changed in the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/master/package.json#L24-L32">start script</a>.

 ## Configuration